Hasselblad Tessar CB 4.8/160 lens review

 Quality of construction and handling

-As I have already mentioned above quality of construction of this lens is on par with that of its CFE/CFi counterparts.
-Focusing is very silky; operation of shutter speed and aperture rings as well as depth-of-field preview button is smooth and substantial.
+As has already been mentioned above, quality of construction of the lens is on par with that of its CFE/CFi counterparts.
+Focusing is very silky; operation of the shutter speed and aperture ring as well as the depth–of–field preview button is smooth and substantial.
 At 650g the lens is relatively light and balances nicely on 500 series cameras.
-Indeed, it arguably is the best mid-range telephoto lens for hand-hold photography.
+Indeed, it arguably is the best mid–range telephoto lens for hand–held photography.
 Its light weight also makes it ideal for travel photography.
-All in all, the lens is a pleasure to use.
+All things considered, the lens is a pleasure to use.

 Light fall-off

-Technically, there is light fall-off; aesthetically, there is no light fall-off.
-This is to say that unevenness of corner-to-center illumination that the lens shows is very mild and gradual and you are highly unlikely to notice it unless you juxtapose two identical shots of an evenly lit surface taken at f/4.8 and, say, f/8.
-In other words, light fall-off signature of the lens is gracefully invisible.
-Wonder what this aberration looks like when it gets ungraceful and ugly?
-Have a look at the performance of this or this Nikkor, which is pretty much unusable wide-open.
+Technically, there is light fall–off; aesthetically, there is no light fall–off.
+This is to say that unevenness of center–to–corner illumination that the lens shows is mild and gradual; you are unlikely to notice it unless you juxtapose two identical shots of an evenly lit surface taken at f/4.8 and, say, f/11.
+In other words, light fall–off signature of the lens is gracefully unnoticeable.

 Sharpness

-For all practical purposes (as opposed to abstractly scrutinizing MTF graphs and making metaphysical conclusions based on them) and at magnification of up to 10X this lens is adequately sharp corner-to-center and throughout the whole range of aperture settings.
-This allows me doing the two extreme types of shooting that I love - namely, shooting wide-open and hand-held to emphasize the main subject, as well as photographing landscapes with great depth of field at f/32 using a tripod (if a strong wind does not spoil the works, that is).
-At magnifications of over 10X there is a touch of softness at f/4.8 and from f/22 on (keep in mind that we are talking about 80X80cm photographs here, though).
+For all practical purposes (as opposed to abstractly scrutinising MTF graphs and making metaphysical conclusions based on them) and at magnifications of up to 10X, the lens is adequately sharp corner–to–center and throughout the whole range of aperture settings.
+This allows me doing the two extreme types of shooting that I favour—namely, shooting wide–open and hand–held to emphasize the main subject, as well as photographing landscapes with great depth of field at f/22 using a tripod (if a strong wind does not spoil the works, that is).
+At magnifications of over 10X there is a touch of softness at f/4.8 and from f/16 on due to diffraction (keep in mind that we are talking about very large photographs, though).

 Distortion